bryanhughes/bbg-demo/README.md

 address of the device will be 192.168.7.2.

 #### Configuring the Wifi
-There are instructions for configuring the wifi on the Beaglebone by selecting the AP and then configuring the correct SID and passphrase.
+There are [instructions](https://beagleboard.org/green-wireless) for configuring the wifi on the Beaglebone by connecting to the SeeedStudio BeagleBone Green Wireless AP and then selecting your SSID and entering your passphrase.

 This does not always work.
-If it doesnt, the you will need to configure it manually by logging onto the device and type the following
+If it doesnt, the you will need to configure it manually by logging onto the device using either screen or ssh, and type the following

 	$ connmanctl (invoke utility)
 	connmanctl> tether wifi off (disable tethering)